jsathwik/jsathwik/README.md

 - 🌱 I’m currently learning Machine Learning <br>
 - 👯 I’m looking to collaborate on AI/ML projects <br>
 - 😄 Pronouns: He/ Him <br>
+- ⚡ Fun Fact ⚡- How to be 'Always Happy' ? == Slice the ❎ Always ❎  and you are 😃 Happy 😃 .

 ### Languages